FAR-Lab/Developing-and-Designing-Interactive-Devices/README.md

 Wendy will hold office hours on Mondays from 3:00 PM - 5:00 PM in her huddle, Bloomberg 254.

 ###### Andrea
-The next office hours will be on Friday, August 31st from 2:00 PM - 4:00 PM* at the Maker Lab in Tata.
-Andrea will usually hold office hours at the Maker Lab in Tata on Mondays from 1:00 PM - 3:00 PM.
+Andrea will hold office hours at the Maker Lab in Tata on Mondays from 1:00 PM - 3:00 PM.

-*This is an exception because Monday is a holiday.
+###### Niti
+The MakerLAB office hours are Tuesday, Wednesday and Thursdays noon - 1:00 PM at the Maker Lab in Tata.